jdittrich/userNeedResearchBook/text/allURBook.md

 with tape, or added instructions on devices and machines.

-It is not needed to have observation as a seperate step in the reserach process.
+It is not needed to have observation as a seperate step in the research process.
 It makes great sense to interveave it with asking questions and listening to the user.
 Instead asking for descriptions of processes or tool, you can ask for a demonstration.